5 Big Holiday Cleaning Jobs Made Easy

 If you've got smoke stains on nearby walls, use this helpful smoke stain cleaning tip.

 4. Scuffs/Marks on Painted Walls

 5. Bathroom/Kitchen Grout

-For heavy-duty grout cleaning jobs, you can use a homemade paste mix of baking soda and Simple Green to pull deeply-embedded soils to the surface.
-The mix is an easy blend of three parts baking soda to one part Simple Green, which will form a loose paste that you can apply directly to the grout.
+For heavy-duty grout cleaning jobs, you can make a homemade cleaning paste by mixing baking soda and Simple Green to pull deeply embedded soils to the surface.
+The mix is an easy blend of three parts baking soda to one-part Simple Green, which will form a loose paste that you can apply directly to the grout.